 h.
-Goodwill and other intangible assets:
+Goodwill:

-Goodwill and certain other purchased intangible assets have been recorded as a result of acquisitions.
+Goodwill has been recorded as a result of acquisitions.
 Goodwill represents the excess of the purchase price in a business combination over the fair value of net tangible and intangible assets acquired.
 Goodwill is not amortized, but rather is subject to an impairment test.